Ad Zone: Above Fold (728x90 or responsive)

 Is debt consolidation worth it if my APR goes down?

 Only if your loan term doesn't extend significantly.
-A lower APR over a much longer timeline can cost more overall.
-Always compare total interest, not just the rate.
-Your debt consolidation calculator should show both the monthly payment and total cost side by side.
+A lower APR spread over a much longer repayment timeline can actually cost more in total interest than your current situation.
+The only number that tells the full truth is total interest paid, not your monthly payment or your rate in isolation.
+Use the debt consolidation calculator to see your monthly payment and total interest cost side by side before deciding.

 How does debt consolidation affect my credit score?

-Consolidation may cause a short-term dip in your credit score when the new account opens and a hard inquiry is pulled.
-However, your long-term score recovery depends entirely on your payment habits after consolidation.
-Missing payments or opening new debt will hurt you.
-Staying consistent will rebuild your score.
+Consolidation typically causes a short-term dip in your credit score when the new account opens and a hard inquiry is pulled — usually 5 to 10 points, temporarily.
+Your long-term score recovery depends entirely on your payment habits after consolidation.
+Making every payment on time and not accumulating new balances will rebuild your score faster than most people expect.
+Missing payments or opening new credit lines immediately after consolidating will undo any benefit quickly.

 Should I consolidate my debt or pay it off individually?